-But here’s why I personally tend to back away when I see bright red/pink tuna:
+But here’s why I personally tend to back away when I see bright red or pink tuna:

 So why gas tuna at all?
 Because of us.
 Consumers don’t like brownish fish.
 Tuna oxidizes quickly.
-It’s difficult for tuna fishermen and women to get it to market quick enough before it turns brownish/chocolaty color.
-Customers erroneously think all brownish-looking fish is old or bad, and will pay more for “fresher looking” fish.
+It’s difficult for tuna fishermen and women to get it to market quick enough before it turns that brownish or chocolatey color.
+Customers erroneously think all brownish-looking fish is old or bad and will pay more for “fresher-looking” fish.
 So in the 1990s, the FDA allowed companies to gas the tuna and keep it artificially bright red for long stretches at a time.

-“There’s nothing wrong with a hot chocolate looking tuna loin,” says Gomes.
-“But here in America, we want that seared on the outside, rosy pink on the inside.”
+“There’s nothing wrong with a hot chocolate–looking tuna loin,” says Gomes.
+“But, here in America, we want [it] seared on the outside, rosy pink on the inside.”